panzerdp/dmitripavlutin.com/content/posts/079-object-destructuring/index.md

 realName; // => 'Bruce Wayne'
 ```

 The property `hero.name` value is assigned to the variable `name`.
-The same happens with `hero.realName` propery and `realName` variable.
+The same happens with `hero.realName` property and `realName` variable.

-You can notice the inneficient syntax of such a way to access the property and the creation of the variable.
+You can notice the inefficient syntax of such a way to access the property and the creation of the variable.
 By writing `var name = hero.name` you have to mention the `name` binding 2 times.

 That's were the object destructuring syntax is useful: you can read the property and assign the value to a variable without duplicating the property name.
 More than that, you can read multiple properties from the same object in just one statement!